 It All Starts with Maturity Models

 Maturity models began to emerge in the mid-to-late 1980s, with the Capability Maturity Model (CMM) from Watts Humphrey taking center stage in software development.
 Humphrey developed the CMM based on the earlier Quality Management Maturity Grid developed by Philip B. Crosby.
-The U.S. government looked at the CMM as a vital tool for evaluating the success of government contractors in performing software projects.
+CMM served as a vital tool for evaluating the success of government contractors in performing software projects.
 While the CMM originally intended to be used for software development, it was later applied to other areas, including cybersecurity.

-White notes CMM effectively goes on to influence the development of modern maturity models, including Capability Maturity Model Integrated (CMMI), CERT Resilience Management Model (RMM), C2M2, and CMMC.
-The CMMM model also plays a role in shaping popular frameworks, including those from the National Institute of Standards and Technology (NIST).
+White notes CMM effectively goes on to influence the development of modern maturity models, including Capability Maturity Model Integration (CMMI), CERT Resilience Management Model (RMM), C2M2, and CMMC.
+The CMM model also plays a role in shaping popular frameworks, including those from the National Institute of Standards and Technology (NIST).

 “I think that the seminal work of Watts Humphrey and team on CMM — that’s still the language that the world uses to talk about maturity in any business pursuit or organizational pursuit is that language from CMM,” White said.
 “I’m continually amazed by the number of folks that I see and hear using those CMM maturity concepts, even in the NIST cybersecurity framework, assessments, and use.”